View All Resources

 Intel

-Core i3: Intel’s low-end to mid-range processors, the latest two generations (12th and 13th) are available on notebooks (2 to 8 cores) and desktops (4 cores).
+Core i3: Intel’s current low-end to mid-range processors, the most recent generation (13th) is available on notebooks (2 to 8 cores) and desktops (4 cores).
 All notebook versions of the i3 have Intel UHD graphics on-chip, while some desktop versions have Intel UHD graphics on-chip.

-Core i5: Intel’s mid-range processors, the latest two generations (12th and 13th) are available on notebooks (2 to 8 cores) and desktops (2 to 6 cores).
-Currently the center of the market.
+Core i5: Intel’s previous generation mid-range processors, the most recent generation (13th) is available on notebooks (2 to 8 cores) and desktops (2 to 6 cores).
+Currently the center of the desktop market.
 Some notebook versions of the i5 have either Intel Iris Xe or Intel UHD graphics on-chip, while some desktop versions have Intel UHD graphics on-chip.

-Core i7: Intel’s high-end processors, the latest two generations (12th and 13th) are available on notebooks (2 to 8 cores) and desktops (8 cores).
+Core i7: Intel’s previous generation high-end processors, the most recent generation (13th) is available on notebooks (2 to 8 cores) and desktops (8 cores).
 Notebook versions of the i7 have either Intel Iris Xe or Intel UHD graphics on-chip, while some desktop versions have Intel UHD graphics on-chip.

-Core i9: Intel’s highest-end processors, the latest two generations (12th and 13th) are available on notebooks (8 cores) and desktops (8 cores).
+Core i9: Intel’s highest-end previous generation processors, the most recent generation (13th) is available on notebooks (8 cores) and desktops (8 cores).
 Some notebook and desktop versions of the i9 have Intel UHD graphics on-chip.

 Ryzen 3: AMD’s low-end to mid-range processors, the latest generation (5th) is available on notebooks (4 cores) and desktops (4 cores).
 Ryzen Pro desktop versions include Radeon Graphics, while some Ryzen versions do not include integrated graphics.
 All notebook versions come with Radeon Graphics.